Skip to main content

 COPY --from=vscode-installer /aichor /aichor

-Similarly in Cursor, changes in the Dockerfile should be as follows:
+For Cursor, the Dockerfile should be adjusted as follows:

 FROM alpine/curl AS cursor-installer